hci-a-if-its-2019/final-project-hooray-team/readme.md

 ## Models and Annotations

 Artifact model, Flow model, and Cultural model for this Contextual Inquiry are available in this link: [ Models](https://docs.google.com/presentation/d/1C4g-h0BwNnfURy2CZUE5xoRbzpQlglr-DFVmPvyjkIc/)

+## Do's and Dont's

+### Do's
+- Make a consistent menu
+- Give symbol or text description for required fields in form
+- Provide search for every listed item

+### Dont's
+- Give empty feedback
+- Make unnecessary button for update
+- Hover everything to get description